rtenacity/rtenacity.github.io/content/posts/first-lego-league/fll.md

 categories: ["EV3", "Robotics", "ev3dev", "Old"]
 ---

 The Mindstorms Ev3 Robot is a robot made by Lego.
-So obviously, there are competitions surrounding the robot.
+So obviously, there are competitions involving this robot.
 I participated in two of them.
 How did it go?
 Let’s find out.

 Let’s establish some context.
 My friend invited me to a robotics competition that his dad coached in summer of 2019.
 It was called First Lego League.
 It was all about making the Mindstorms Robot move around on this mat and do tasks on the mat, called missions.
 This is what the mat looked like: